-By developing a new theoretical framework in which motion is modeled in a step-wise manner accounting for molecular flexing, DNA molecules were found to move nonrandomly with varied speed and molecular track in a way that precisely conserved the Brownian linear MSD.
+By developing a new theoretical framework in which motion is modeled in a step-wise manner accounting for molecular flexing, DNA molecules were found to move nonrandomly with varied speed and molecular track in a way that precisely conserved the Brownian linear mean-square displacement.

-“The most important result of this study is that we have demonstrated that a linear MSD does not always indicate underlying Brownian motion,” explains Habuchi.
-“With this new theoretical framework, we can detect the nonrandom motion of single molecules that cannot be captured by conventional MSD analysis.”
+“The most important result of this study is that we have demonstrated that a linear mean-square displacement does not always indicate underlying Brownian motion,” explains Habuchi.
+“With this new theoretical framework, we can detect the nonrandom motion of single molecules that cannot be captured by conventional mean-square displacement analysis.”